onap/dcaegen2-platform-plugins/k8s/README.md

 #### `ports`

 List of strings - Used to bind container ports to host ports.
-Each item is of the format: `<container port>:<host port>`.
+Each item is of the format: `<container port>:<host port>` or
+<container port>/<protocol>:<host port>, where <protocol> can be "TCP", "tcp", "UDP", or "udp".
+If the first format is used, the
+protocol defaults to TCP.

 Note that `ContainerizedPlatformComponent` has the property pair `host_port` and `container_port`.
 This pair will be merged with the input parameters ports.